-If you have done all of the above and still cannot move the lever out of Park, see Shift Lock Release on page 183.
+If you have done all of the above and still cannot move the lever out of Park, see Shift Lock Release on page 185.

 To avoid transmission damage, come to a complete stop before shifting into Park.
 The shift lever must be in Park before you can remove the key from the ignition switch.

 Reverse (R) - To shift to Reverse from Park, see the explanation under Park.
 To shift to Reverse from Neutral, come to a complete stop and then shift.
-Push down on the shift lever before shifting into Reverse from Neutral.